its2easy/animate-images/readme.md

 Image will be scaled to 800x400 inside canvas and fully visible, canvas on the page will be displayed 500px x 250px.

-After page resize, the sizes will be recalculated automatically, but if canvas was resized by script, call `instance.updateCanvas()`
+After page resize, the sizes will be recalculated automatically, but if canvas was resized by a script, call `instance.updateCanvas()`

-### Loading error
+### Loading errors
-All images that were loaded with errors will be removed from the array of frames.
+All images that have been loaded with errors will be removed from the array of frames.
 Duration of the animation will be recalculated.

 New frames count could be obtained in preload callback: